Campus Residential Evacuation Plan

 Note: The MBL IT emergency preparation plan may include the shutdown of the internal MBL network to protect server equipment.
-This should not affect internet access from the MBL and will not impact externally-hosted services, such as MBLAlert, the MBL App, and social media.
+This should not affect internet access from the MBL and will not impact externally-hosted services, such as MBLAlert, and social media.

 3 Evacuation Preparedness

 The MBL Housing and Security Team provides general information to incoming residents about campus safety and emergency procedures.
 MBL Alert is the Laboratory’s high-speed, automated emergency notification system.
 Students, faculty, visiting researchers and staff registered in the MBL One Card system are automatically enrolled in the MBL Alert system.
 In an emergency that requires immediate action from our community (such as an evacuation), authorized personnel will use MBL Alert to send MBL community members short messages via email, SMS text messages and/or automated phone calls to provide vital information quickly.

 An approaching tropical storm or hurricane will generally allow for several days of advance planning.
 As noted in the MBL Severe Weather Preparedness Plan, the IMT monitors long range weather forecasts for the MBL and activates when a potentially deteriorating weather situation may impact the MBL.